 In iYou a number of aspects of contemporary media are examined:

-Secondly the project aims to contribute to the field of data visualization by proposing an unorthodox and personalized manner of data clustering into dynamic, personalized 'logos'.
+Secondly the project aimed to contribute to the field of data visualization by proposing an unorthodox and personalized manner of data clustering into dynamic, personalized 'logos'.

 The development of iYou was made possible by a contribution from the Media Fund.